alainrymar/Cisco-DX-Deskpro-Shared-input-as-main-webex-conference-video/README.md

 This script reroute the shared content as the main video source that reaches the conferencing plateform (eg: Webex).
 You get the Script that needs to be uploaded in the Video system (DX/WebexDeskPro) and the XML file that creates the new panel containing the 2 user buttons.

+WARNING: Based on the issue logged, there is now a .js code for DX and another .js code for Deskpro.
+Check Issue for details.